19 January 1889

 On 15 July 1934, Lyle married Culver City fireman Seely Rowland Barton (born 22 June 1898 in Meadville, New York).
 It was Lyle's first marriage and Mr. Barton's third.
 Lyle was nine years his senior; she claimed to be aged 40 (really 45) on the certificate, while the groom gave a more truthful 36.
 The marriage lasted 11 years until Barton's death, from coronary sclerosis, on 26 November 1945.
 At the time, Barton was assistant fire chief of the Culver City Fire Department (the 1940 Census says he is "Captian [sic]" of the "City Fire dept.").
 Barton was a Roach employee when the Culver City Fire Department was officially founded in 1922 and he was recruited by new Fire Chief Frank Wilcox as a volunteer, along with two fellow Roach employees, Harry D'Arcy and head mechanic Jack Burns.

-I found an even later film credit for Lyle, thanks to a newspaper article, which stretches her filmography into the 1950s: the Esther Williams vehicle EASY TO LOVE (MGM, 1953).
+Thanks to a newspaper article, which stretches her filmography into the 1950s: the Esther Williams vehicle EASY TO LOVE (MGM, 1953) was her last film.
 (Screenshot here).
-As an added bonus, I skimmed through the film and I managed to find her!
 The article (Hollywood Citizen-News, 13 Mar 1953) mentions Lyle among "Seventeen Silvery-Haired actresses, all in show-biz at least 40 years, [who] were signed by MGM" to appear in the film.
 At first, I thought it was going to be a "dress extra" thing, like a party or a restaurant scene or what have you, where I would have to squint to find her, but luckily for me (and for Steve, haha), 'twas not so!
 Towards the end of the film, there is a scene where Tony Martin takes a seat at a piano and sings "That's What a Rainy Day is For" in a hotel lobby, catching the attention of these 17 matrons who lovingly surround him at the piano (although I could only count 16 surrounding the piano - not sure who's missing) and later selectively join in on the song at his encouragement.
 Among the 17 ladies are ANM "inductees" Dorothy Vernon, Helen Dickson, Loretta Russell, and Florence Wix... aaand, at the far right of this group of ladies around the piano, in a dark dress with a red corsage, is none other than an older, gray-haired, but unmistakably recognizable Miss Tayo!
 She doesn't get to sing, unfortunately (?), but she's among the first ladies that Mr. Martin hands a flower to at scene's end.

 ~~ Jesse Brisson.